 The iPhone Xs and Xr were the first iPhones with 'background tag scanning' native support for reading NFC tags.
 The newer iPhones up to the iPhone 14 and all variants continue this functionality.
 This means that these phones can scan NFC tags immediately, without any additional Apps.

 Simply hold the top area of your phone over an NFC tag, a notification will appear on the top of the screen.
 Press this notification and it will take you to the link.

 The iPhone must be running iOS11 or later and the NFC tag must be pre-encoded with a web link.
 If the NFC tag is not encoded, the phone will not respond at all.
 No further App is required.

 As of iOS13, these phones can also write to NFC tags with an appropriate App.

-Even with the latest iOS13 operating system, the 7, 8 and X iPhones cannot read NFC Tags natively.
+iOS 13 : With iOS13 or earlier, the 7, 8 and X iPhones cannot read NFC Tags natively.
 This means that while these generations of iPhones can read NFC tags, they can't do it out of the box.
 An additional App is required.

-If you don't have the XS, XS Max, XR, 11 or 11 Pro, then to read NFC tags, you need to have installed iOS 11 or later and will need an App.
-NFC tag scanning with an App is only available on the iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus and the iPhone X.
+If you don't have the XS, XS Max, XR, 11, 12, or 13 then to read NFC tags, you need to have installed iOS 16 or iOS 11 or later and an App.

 The iPhone will scan a wide variety of NFC tags including NFC Forum Type 2 tags.
 This includes the popular NTAG®, MIFARE® and ICODE® series chips.
 Without getting too technical, pretty much any NFC tag you purchase will work but we'd recommend you stick with an NTAG® based tag.